Strong coupling between a single-photon and a two-photon Fock state

-We realized a superconducting circuit constituted by a coplanar waveguide resonator embedded with an ultrastrongly-coupled flux qubit~\cite{Mooij1999Science, You2007PRB, Chen2017PRA, Wang2020PRApplied, Wang2023NC, Yan2016NC} to implement a multimode system with its two-photon state of the lowest-energy mode strongly coupled to the one-photon state of the second mode (see Methods for details).
+{\bf Results}\\ {\bf Ultrastrongly-coupled circuit-QED device}\\ We realized a superconducting circuit constituted by a coplanar waveguide resonator embedded with an ultrastrongly-coupled flux qubit~\cite{Mooij1999Science, You2007PRB, Chen2017PRA, Wang2020PRApplied, Wang2023NC, Yan2016NC} to implement a multimode system with its two-photon state of the lowest-energy mode strongly coupled to the one-photon state of the second mode (see Methods for details).
 Throughout this work, we refer to the $n$th mode as the $n \lambda/2$-mode.
 The flux qubit is significantly detuned with respect to the resonant frequencies of the two lowest energy modes of the resonator (dispersive regime), and acts as an effective coupler~\cite{Nori2017PRA, Semba2022PRRe, Brien2021PRL} between the $n =1$ and $n=2$ modes in the absence of any stimulating fields (Fig.~\ref{fig1}c, d).
-The nonlinear coupling enables a {\it photon pair} in the $n=1$ mode to coherently interact with a {\it single} photon in the $n=2$ mode, a hallmark of which is a spectrally resolved mode splitting.
-We experimentally observed this photon--photon quantum Rabi-like splitting, resulting from the spontaneous hybridization of {\it one-} and {\it two}-photon states.
+The nonlinear coupling enables two photons in the $n=1$ mode to coherently interact with a single photon in the $n=2$ mode, a hallmark of which is a spectrally resolved mode splitting.
+We experimentally observed this photon--photon quantum Rabi-like splitting, resulting from the spontaneous hybridization of one- and two-photon states.
 It indicates that our system operates in the single-photon strong nonlinear coupling regime~\cite{Lukin2014NPh, Bouwmeester2006PRL}, without involving real qubit excitations or any external driving mechanism.
-As we show here, within this regime, the SHG and DC processes can occur even when the input signals provide photons to the resonator with mean photon numbers {\it below one}.
+As we show here, within this regime, the SHG and stimulated DC processes can occur even when the input signals provide photons to the resonator with mean photon numbers below one.